renalreg/radar/README.md

 ## Deploy

-You'll need to create the `/srv/radar` folder if it doesn't already exist:
+You'll need to create the `/srv/radar` folder if it doesn't exist:

 ```
 ssh nww.radar.nhs.uk mkdir -p /srv/radar
 ```

+Each deployed version is kept in its own folder in `/srv/radar`, for example `/srv/radar/1.0.0` and `/srv/radar/2.0.0`.
+The `/srv/radar/current` symlink points to the latest version of the code.

 Deploy the latest build (`.tar.gz` in `dist`) and reload/restart the services: